Toby Dylan Hocking, PhD

 - Source code for doing the analyses and creating the figures, typically in a GitHub repo.

-For more info, see my publications and software.
+For more info about my research activities, see my publications and software.

 My ORCID is 0000-0002-3146-0865.